The Prout School

 The Prout School is a private, coeducational, college-preparatory high school located in Wakefield, Rhode Island.
 It is a member of the New England Association of Schools and Colleges (NEASC) and is an International Baccalaureate school.
-It is the only International Baccalaureate high school in Rhode Island.
 It services all of New England, but more specifically Rhode Island and Connecticut.

 History

 Located in the Roman Catholic Diocese of Providence, The Prout School was founded in 1966 by the Sisters of the Cross and Passion of Manchester, England and named after Mother Mary Joseph Prout, the order's founder.
 The school was originally an all female institution called Prout Memorial High School.
 The campus was built on a 212 acre property adjacent to nearby Wakefield (South Kingstown).
 In 1981, the school became a diocesan high school, and in 1986 it became a co-educational institution and was renamed The Prout School.
 In 1992, following the 25th anniversary of the school, Prout became the third United States school to become a member of the International Baccalaureate Organization.